flizhou/age_effects_on_COVID-19/doc/report.md

 Second, check the Normal Q-Q plot for the normality assumption.
-Deviations of the lower and upper tails from the straight line indicates that the distribution of residuals does not conform to a normal distribution (right skewed in this case).
+Deviations of the lower and upper tails from the straight line indicates that the distribution of residuals does not conform to a normal distribution (right-skewed in this case).
 Besides, the Shapiro-Wilk test of normality is significant.
 So the normality assumption is violated.

 Third, check the Scale-Location plot for the equal variance assumption.
-There is a overall positive trend in the plot so the variance is not constant.
+There is an overall positive trend in the plot so the variance is not constant.
 Besides, the Bartlett test of homogeneity of variances is significant.
 So the equal variance assumption does not hold and the LSE may not be the BLUE (Best Linear Unbiased Estimator).

 Finally, check the Residuals vs. Leverage plot for influential points.
-Three point are labeled for high Cook’s distance values.
+Three points are labeled for high Cook’s distance values.

 The model violates most of the “LINE” conditions.
 I next considered improving the model with data transformation and GLM (General Linear